avitorio/outstatic/apps/docs/outstatic/content/docs/introduction.md

 The concept is simple: write content, click save, and see the changes on your website.

-The project is built on Next.js but the interface can be used to edit markdown stored on any GitHub repository.
-Which means it will work with Astro, Gatsby, Nextra or any other framework.
+Outstatic runs on Next.js but supports markdown editing from any GitHub repository, making it compatible with frameworks such as Astro, Gatsby, Nextra or any other static site generator.

 Requirements: